juangallostra/iris-docs/src/setup/iris_environment_setup.md

 A step by step guide to get Iris up and running.

 This guide assumes Windows is the target OS.
-Furthermore, all the commands are written for PowerShell.
+A part from that, all the commands are written for PowerShell.

 ## 1. Install Docker